The Oconee Pecan tree is best known for its excellent yield potential when compared to the other pecan cultivars. Grows great as a backyard tree!

 Oconee Pecan Tree Information

 The Oconee is a fairly low-maintenance tree, and is moderately resistant to scab and disease resistant in most environments.
+It is resistant to pecan phylloxera disease.
 It is a cross selection from Schley x barton and was released in 1989.

-It can grow up to 70-100 feet tall and has a 70 foot branch spread.
-This pecan tree thrives in full sun to partial shade in moist and well-drained soil.
+It can grow up to 70-100 feet tall and has a 70 foot branch spread as a mature tree.
+Plant pecan tree in full sun to partial shade in moist and well-drained soil.
+They have an extremely fast growth rate and make great shade trees.

 Grow this pecan tree across the United States in USDA growing zones 6-9.
 Water extensively the first year of planting to establish a strong root system.
 A slow release fertilizer at the top of the root ball helps stimulate growth.